danielscholl/hol-win10/README.md

 # Windows 10 Developer Machine

-A Windows 10 Developer Machine to use for Software Development
+A Windows 10 Developer Machine to use for Software Development fully configured in under 1 hour.

 1. Git
 1. Edge